Postsecondary Access to Transition After

-(1) dose of meningococcal (serogroup A, C, W, and Y) vaccine must be administered
+(1) dose of meningococcal (serogroup A, C, W, and Y) vaccine must be

-prior to entry.
+10th birthday and prior to entry.

 (2) doses of meningococcal (serogroup A, C, W, and Y) vaccine must be

 administered prior to entry.
 The 1st dose must be administered on or

 new students to the district who have spent more than 30 consecutive days in a TB endemic region within the past five years